lit/lit.dev/packages/lit-dev-content/site/guide/components/lifecycle.md

 #### Lit behavior

 Lit initiates the first element update cycle after the element is connected.
-In preparation for rendering, Lit also ensures the `renderRoot` is created.
+In preparation for rendering, Lit also ensures the `renderRoot` (typically, its `shadowRoot`) is created.

 Note, component updates proceed only when the component is connected.
 They are paused when the component is disconnected.
 When the components is reconnected, any changes made while it was disconnected are applied.